-A striking change in flow structure occurs when the pressure mismatch at the orifice is large ( $K \gg 1$ or $K \ll 1$ ).
+A striking change in flow structure occurs when the pressure mismatch at the orifice is large $(K \gg 1 \text{ or } K \ll 1)$ .
 As shown in Fig. C for an underexpanded jet, the incident shock, rather than converging to a point on the axis, reflects at the perimeter of a Mach disk-a strong shock normal to the flow direction (so named because Ernst Mach was the first to record its existence).
 The angle between the incident shock and the jet axis determines the type of reflection: small angles of incidence yield the regular reflections shown in Figs. A and B, and large angles of incidence yield Mach reflections.
-When gas passes through a shock, its velocity component norslows down the beam much more than passage through the incident and reflected shocks (from point 1 through points 2 and 3 to point 4'.
-As a result, a slip discontinuity is formed (dashed line).

-mal to the shock is greatly reduced but its parallel component remains unchanged.
+When gas passes through a shock, its velocity component normal to the shock is greatly reduced but its parallel component remains unchanged.
 Thus shocks with large angles of incidence relative to the flow axis are much more effective at slowing down the flow than shocks with small angles of incidence.
 The critical angle for transition from regular reflections to Mach reflections is approximately the angle that yields a sonic relative velocity for the gas downstream of the shock.

 Fig. D, Realistic steady-state structure of an overexpanded $(P_n \ll P_a)$ supersonic jet, showing the presence of both Mach reflections and regular reflections.
-Since this is an
+Since this is an overexpanded jet, shocks rather than rarefactions emanate from the nozzle orifice.
+Shear instabilities create a mixing layer that grows until it reaches the beam axis.